kivishdev/charging-station-app/README.md

 Displays all charging stations in a table with columns for Name, Location (latitude, longitude), Status, Power Output, Connector Type, and Actions.
 Actions include Edit and Delete for each station.

 Create Station:
 Users can add a new station by filling out a form with fields for Name, Latitude, Longitude, Status, Power Output, and Connector Type.
 Frontend validation ensures latitude is between -90 and 90, and longitude is between -180 and 180.

 Edit Station:
 Users can edit an existing station via a modal form, with the same fields and validation as the create form.

 Delete Station:
 Users can delete a station with a confirmation prompt.

 Map View:
 Interactive Map:
 Displays all charging stations as markers on a Leaflet map using OpenStreetMap tiles.
 Markers include popups with station details (Name, Location, Status, Power Output, Connector Type).
-The map initially loads at zoom level 3 (continent view) when there are no stations.
-After adding stations, the map centers on the average coordinates of all stations and sets the zoom to level 6 (regional view).

 ## New
 Select Location on Map: